What is the term for the economic effect where one party's action influences another third party?

 Prepare for the Fundamentals Domain - Economics Exam with comprehensive resources including multiple choice questions, detailed explanations, and practice flashcards.
 Ensure success in your economics test!

-The term that describes the economic effect where one party's action influences a third party is known as externalities.
-Externalities occur when the actions of individuals or businesses have unintended consequences that affect others who did not choose to be involved in the situation.
-These can be either positive or negative; for example, a factory that pollutes the environment creates a negative externality affecting the health and property of nearby residents, while a well-maintained park that enhances neighborhood aesthetics creates a positive externality benefiting the community.
+The term for the economic effect where one party's action influences another third party is known as externalities.
+Externalities occur when the actions of individuals or firms have unintended consequences that affect third parties who are not directly involved in the transaction.
+For example, pollution from a factory impacts the health and environment of nearby residents, who are neither the producers nor consumers of the factory's goods.
+This creates a cost that is not reflected in the market price, leading to an inefficiency in resource allocation.

 Subscribe